-The Institute consists of two parts: two weeks of intensive workshops followed by a four-week Practicum in field linguistics in which students work hands-on with speakers of an endangered language.
+The Institute consists of two parts: two weeks of intensive workshops followed by a three-week Practicum in field linguistics in which students work hands-on with speakers of an endangered language.
 CoLang 2016 will have, but not be limited to, two major themes: languages of Alaska and language archiving.

 Workshops -- June 20-July 1, 2016